 The answers largely depend on culture and leadership.
 There are some common patterns, with no right answers.
 Consider a bug in normal circumstances.
 For instance, a bug that breaks production or encourages user complaints to skyrocket.
 These types of issues have an easier time getting fixed - they are loud.
 They attract discussion, investigation, and pull requests.

 Frameworks may also split responsibility across teams.
 There may be effort to build a framework that avoids a class of risks, while also an effort to migrate old code into the new approach, and additional effort to advocate for usage of the new framework.
 How are these efforts distributed across a security team, and engineering team?

-We’ve discussed some variability in how bugs are fixed and who fixes them, but haven’t discussed great rules of thumb to follow.
-Guidelines for this problem may not be very reliable across companies and team cultures.
+So far we’ve discussed sources of uncertainty with how bugs are fixed and who fixes them, but haven’t discussed great rules of thumb to follow.
+Guidelines for these problems may not be very reliable across companies and team cultures.

-Rather, there are at least some anti-patterns to avoid.
+Rather, we can start with some anti-patterns to avoid.

 First, security engineering is not a dumping ground for bugs and tasks labeled “security”.
 Security teams can not operate efficiently if expected to fix everything they find, nor does it support validated learning within an organization.
 Security teams may have the least amount of context to delicately rollout a breaking change or know if a framework is usable by developers.
 There must, at least, be examples of collaboration on security tasks.

 On the other end, there are times when no owner exists to fix a bug.
 A bug may sophisticated enough that security subject matter expertise is needed to mitigate it.
 Security may end up needing to fix classes of issues on their own with specialized knowledge of an attack method or threat actor.
 These cases may require more, or total ownership, from security teams until a rollout happens with engineering.

-Task ownership presents a challenge to security teams.
-The challenge is whether they are different than engineering teams.
-As mentioned earlier - the strongest engineering organizations share a whole-team ideal with multiple goals at once, including security.
+The strongest engineering organizations share a whole-team ideal with multiple goals at once, including security.
 Strict lines shouldn’t appear.
 The overlaps in how tasks are owned are a matter of culture and leadership judgement that can’t be fully answered or eliminated.
 Rather, having sharp edges will likely contribute to political toxicity.
 A culture that collaborates on risk as a whole team is superior but difficult to maintain.